Chapter 116: Conspiracies

 “I am on my way to Cinnabar.
 Got an invitation to stop by along the way.”
 He looks at Leader Koga, who’s sitting on the other end of the table in the middle of the room.
 There’s a tea set placed there, with four cups.

 “Thank you for coming, Miss Juniper.
-I hoped to speak with you both without giving an opportunity to discuss this meeting with others, for reasons I hope will become clear soon.”
+I hoped to speak with you both without giving an opportunity to discuss this meeting with others, for reasons that will soon be clear.”
 Leaf isn’t sure if it’s meant as an apology, but she takes it for one, and approaches to sit beside Blue at the table.
 She’s just wondering who the fourth cup is for, and whether Red is coming too, when the back wall’s door slides open and Leaf’s informant steps into the room.

 The shock of it dumps adrenaline through Leaf’s body, and she’s on her feet before she even realizes it, blood rushing through her ears.
 It only takes a moment for her brain to catch up enough to feel ridiculous; she’s hardly less safe meeting here than she is alone on a dark rooftop.
 But she normally has hours to mentally prepare for those meetings, and something about the masked figure in dark leather feels more obviously… aberrant, and potentially unsafe, when seen so clearly.
 It would look more comical if it weren’t so real, and instead comes off as more unhinged.